Asexual Reproduction In Animals: Examples, Advantages, Disadvantages

 Definition of Asexual Reproduction

-Asexual reproduction is defined as the mode of reproduction in which male and female gametes are called sperms and eggs are not involved.
+Asexual reproduction is defined as the mode of reproduction in which male and female gametes are called sperm and eggs are not involved.
 This type of reproduction does not need the fusion of male and female gametes.

-• It does not require the presence of both gametes that is male and female gametes
+• It does not require the presence of both gametes, that is, male and female gametes

 • It does not require the fusion of sperm and egg